arduino-libraries/ArduinoBLE/docs/readme.md

 As the library enables multiple types of functionality, there are a number of different classes.

-- BLE used to enable the BLE module.
+- `BLE` used to enable the Bluetooth® Low Energy module.
-- BLEDevice used to get information about the devices connected or discovered while scanning.
+- `BLEDevice` used to get information about the devices connected or discovered while scanning.
-- BLEService used to enable the services board provides or interact with services a remote board provides.
+- `BLEService` used to enable the services board provides or interact with services a remote board provides.
-- BLECharacteristic used to enable the characteristics board offers in a service or interact with characteristics a remote board provides.
+- `BLECharacteristic` used to enable the characteristics board offers in a service or interact with characteristics a remote board provides.
-- BLEDescriptor used to describe a characteristic the board offers.
+- `BLEDescriptor` used to describe a characteristic the board offers.